Ankle Instability and Falls: Why Your Old Sprain Is Still a Risk

 Healthy ankles handle this automatically.
 The signals fire, your muscles react, your ankle stabilizes, and none of it reaches your conscious awareness.
 With a compromised ankle, that chain is interrupted.
 By the time your brain registers what's happening, the moment to correct it is already gone.

 The falls themselves vary.
 Some are minor: a stumble, a step you catch in time, a twinge you shake off.
 Others are serious.
-Research shows a first-time sprain predicts recurrent injury in up to 61% of people who don't fully rehab the ankle (NIH/StatPearls).
-And each re-injury typically makes the instability worse, not better.
+When the ankle never fully rebuilds after a sprain, re-injury becomes significantly more likely.
+And each re-injury makes the instability worse, not better.
 The cycle compounds.

 The quiet part of this picture is that most people live with it for years without connecting the dots.
 They don't think of themselves as someone with unstable ankles.
 They just know their ankle "does that thing" sometimes.
 Goes wobbly.
 Turns without warning.
 They adapt around it.
 Avoiding certain terrain, bracing for certain steps, without ever actually addressing it.
 I did that for years.
 I'm still dealing with what that cost me. ✋